GatherPress/gatherpress-demo-data/README.md

 # What

-This repo provides the latest version of GatherPress as zip archive, to be used with two different blueprint.json files to run WordPress playground instances for the following purposes:
+This repo provides the latest version of [GatherPress](https://github.com/GatherPress/gatherpress/releases) as zip archive, to be used with different `blueprint.json` files to run WordPress playground instances for the following purposes:

 1. [Install and activate GatherPress to be able start creating demo-data.](https://playground.wordpress.net/?blueprint-url=https://raw.githubusercontent.com/carstingaxion/gatherpress-demo-data/main/gatherpress-blank-install-blueprint.json)
 2. [Install and activate GatherPress and use the demo-data to showcase the plugin.](https://playground.wordpress.net/?blueprint-url=https://raw.githubusercontent.com/carstingaxion/gatherpress-demo-data/main/gatherpress-demo-blueprint.json)